smoldata/smol-docs/ssh-keys.md

 ssh pinto
 ```

-You should login to the server without needing to type your password.
-Or, if you set a password when you generated the private key, type that password now.
+You should login to the server without needing to type your passphrase.
+Or, if you set a passphrase when you generated the private key, type that in now.
 (It's fine to let the macOS keychain remember your private key login.)

-If it _doesn't_ work, you may want to try signing in with the "verbose" flag set, which will give you some additional debug info.
+If it _doesn't work_, you may want to try signing in with the "verbose" flag set, which will give you some additional debug info.

 ```
 ssh -v pinto